gageml/gage/README.md

 ## Installing

-Gage ML is not released to PyPI.
-To install it, see **Setting Up a Local Development Environment** below.
+Gage ML is not yet released to PyPI.
+To install it, see **[Setting Up a Local Development Environment]** below.

 <!--